 The Food Law Academy was set up jointly by the European Institute for Food Law and Wageningen Business School in 2009.

-Over the course of the years we cooperated with various partners including Dijkstra Voermans Advocaten en Notarissen; Holland van Gijzen Advocaten en Notarissen and N&S Quality Consultants B.V.; the University of East Piedmont (UPO); CHR Hansen and the University of Copenhagen.
+Over the course of the years we cooperated with various partners including Dijkstra Voermans Advocaten en Notarissen; Holland van Gijzen Advocaten en Notarissen; N&S Quality Consultants B.V.; the University of East Piedmont (UPO); CHR Hansen and the University of Copenhagen.